nive024/Scrabble/README.md

 ## Known Issues
 These are the known issues that will be fixed in Milestone 4:
 * Sometimes we'll get an error saying we didn't place any letters even if we did.
+* When an invalid play is made by the player, the AI's last play will not show up.
 * Skip turn doesn't ask if they want to discard any or all letters and provide new ones
 * Some word get an error saying it doesn't fit there even if it does.